vijayg92/jenkins-shared-libraries/README.md

 # Jenkins Shared Libraries

 This repository contains the shared Jenkins2 (Pipeline as Code) libraries.
-Some of the most common libraries are as follows:
+It has the following features:

+* Build Integration - Maven, Gradle, Grunt, and NPM
-* Openshift Build & Deployment Library
+* Openshift Integration - Build & Deployment
-* Build Notification Library
+* Build Notifications - Over Email, Slack, Hangouts, etc..
-* Jira Integration Library
+* Jira Integration
-* GIT Integration Library
+* GIT Integration
+* Sonar Integration
+* Docker Integration

 ## Installation and  Usage
 In order to use it, you have to first import this library into the Jenkinsfile: